 6 REASONS YOU SHOULD START COOKING FROM SCRATCH TODAY

 1. It’s great for your family’s health:

-Have you noticed the unwanted effects of eat-out or processed food?
-It is often followed by crankiness, bloating, water retention, sleeplessness, etc. These are the only short term effects, it harms in the long run as well by affecting your weight and health.
+Did you observe the unwanted effects of eat-out or processed food?
+It is often followed by crankiness, bloating, water retention, sleeplessness, etc. These are the only short-term effects, it harms in the long run as well by affecting your weight and health.

-But when you cook at home, you are in total control of what goes onto your family’s plates.
+But when you cook at home, you are in total control of what goes into your family’s plates.

 You can make healthier choices like homemade chicken or vegetable stock over store-bought cubes, lemon juice over vinegar, rice flour over cornstarch, fresh tomatoes over store-bought sauces, freshly marinated meat over the packaged ones frozen for days.

 In both ways – on grocery bills and medical bills (as I mentioned above).